Shadrock/online-python-course/Web-scraping-tutorials/web-scraping-multiple-pages.md

 ```Python
 base_url.format('20')
 ```
-When you run this, you should get a strong that shows the URL for the page you passed.
+When you run this, you should get a string that shows the URL for the page you passed.
 In my case the output is `http://books.toscrape.com/catalogue/page-20.html`.

 From here, there are a few ways we could proceed.
 One way would be to set up variables for each page number and pass those.
 The output of the code below should be similar to the above: a string value with the page you passed in the correct place in the URL.
+Try running the following:
 ```Python
 page_num = 15
 base_url.format(page_num)
 ```
 This allows us to go to any particular page we like.
 So it can be used as part of our loop in order to go through the pages.
 But how do we scrape through each page to find the 5 star rating?

 Let's inspect some star ratings using developer tools.
 Can you find `class = "icon star"`?
 What class exists above that?
 Is there a class for star ratings?
 We're also looking for titles.
 It looks like there's a `class="product_pod"` that holds all the information for a book: price, title, whether it's in stock, and the rating!
 So if we grab that class, we can parse out all the information we need!

 Now that we have a target to scrape, it's time to make a request, make our soup, and select that pod class.
 ```Python